-Three Rooms Press is thrilled to present the NYC launch of DISASTERAMA!
-Adventures in the Queer Underground 1977-1997, by critically acclaimed author Alvin Orloff—a stunning new memoir detailing the counterculture and high camp during the plague years.
+Three Rooms Press is thrilled to present a star-studded NYC launch of DISASTERAMA!
+Adventures in the Queer Underground 1977-1997, a stunning new memoir detailing high camp in the plague years by critically acclaimed author Alvin Orloff.

 The event will be held in The Gallery at Le Poisson Rouge, 158 Bleecker Street at Thompson.
 Admission is free.
 Doors open 6:30.
 Show starts at 7.
 Info at www.lpr.com.